Terraform

-How to use Terraform to provision and manage changes to Kestra resources.
+Use Terraform to provision, manage, and automate changes to Kestra resources.

 Multitenancy

-The Kestra Terraform provider supports multitenancy, allowing you to manage resources across multiple tenants.
+The Kestra Terraform provider supports multitenancy, allowing you to manage resources across multiple tenants from a single configuration.

-When configuring the provider, make sure to specify the tenant_id parameter with the tenant ID you want to interact with.
+When configuring the provider, include the tenant_id parameter to specify the tenant you want to target.

 provider "kestra" {